-- 1. a static transmission and generation model; - 2. generator, load, and PAR shift factors; - 3. generator output, load, and interchange schedules from the most recently completed three calendar years2009 through 2011 or any subsequent three year period mutually agreed to by the Parties;
+- 1. a static transmission and generation model; - 2. generator, load, and PAR shift factors; - 3. generator output, load, and interchange schedules from the most recently completed three calendar years; - 4. a PAR impact assumption that the PAR control is perfect for all PARs within the transmission models except the PARs at the Michigan-Ontario border;

-- 4. a PAR impact assumption that the PAR control is perfect for all PARs within the transmission models except the PARs at the Michigan-Ontario border; - 5. new or upgraded Transmission Facilities; and - 6.
+- 5. new or upgraded Transmission Facilities; and - 6.
 Transmission Facility retirements.